open-life-science/open-life-science.github.io/_posts/2024-07-22-emmy-farewell.md

 ## Emmy's Involvement in OLS from the Beginning

 The OLS team had been **collaborating with Emmy since 2019** through the Mozilla Open Leadership program and the ELIXIR network.
-The OLS' first cohort, co-founded by Yo, Malvika, and Bérénice, was developed in close collaboration with the scientific journal eLife's cohort of Innovation Leaders, which Emmy was leading.
+The OLS's first cohort, co-founded by Yo, Malvika, and Bérénice, was developed in close collaboration with the scientific journal eLife's cohort of Innovation Leaders, which Emmy was leading.
 These efforts were jointly announced at the [ELIXIR-hosted Biohackathon Europe 2019](https://2019.biohackathon-europe.org/) (we even designed a joint flyer and [wrote a blogpost](https://www.open-bio.org/2019/11/12/supercharge-your-open-project-with-leadership-training/)!).

 <iframe
     style="width:100%;height:100%;min-height:300px;"